-- A. A bachelor's degree from an accredited college or university - B. The grade point average (GPA) of at least 3.0 on the last 60 hours of undergraduate coursework required by the Graduate School - C. A written personal statement - D. A written response to a case vignette - E. Three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study - F. International applicants must submit official TOEFL or IELTS scores
+- 1. A bachelor's degree from an accredited college or university - 2.
+The grade point average (GPA) of at least 3.0 on the last 60 hours of undergraduate coursework required by the Graduate School - 3.
+A written personal statement - 4.
+Three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study - 5.
+International applicants must submit official TOEFL or IELTS scores

 Advanced Standing Application Review Process.
-Once an application is complete, the Graduate School sends it to the MSW Coordinator.
-The MSW Coordinator assigns the application to members of the Admissions Committee (consisting of three senior faculty).
+Once an application is complete, the Graduate School sends it to the MSW Admissions Committee.
+The MSW Admissions Committee consists of full-time faculty.
 The committee reviews all of the materials and provides one of three recommendations to the MSW Coordinator (Admission, Conditional Admission, or Denial).
-If the recommendation is for denial, the student is informed immediately by email and then by written letter from the MSW Coordinator.
 If the recommendation is for conditional admission, then requirements specified in the MSW Program Manual (see section on Conditional Admission below) must be followed, and the student would not be eligible for Advanced Standing.

-If the recommendation from the Admissions Committee is for admission into the MSW program, then the Admissions Committee will again review the transcripts to determine if the student meets all of the following qualifications for the Advanced Standing program:
+If the recommendation from the Admissions Committee is for admission into the MSW program, then the MSW Coordinator will again review the transcripts to determine if the student meets all of the following qualifications for the Advanced Standing program:

-- A. Have an earned Bachelor's degree in social work from a CSWE accredited university within the last five years; - B. Have a minimum 3.0 GPA on last 60 hours of course work; and - C. Have a minimum 3.5 GPA in their social work courses; with no "C"s
+- 1. Have an earned Bachelor's degree in social work from a CSWE accredited university within the last five years; - 2.
+Have a minimum 3.0 GPA on last 60 hours of course work; and - 3.
+Have a minimum 3.5 GPA in their social work courses; with no "C"s

-If the student meets all the requirements, the Admissions Committee will recommend that the student be allowed to sit for the School's Qualifying Exam.
+If the student meets all the requirements, the coordinator will work with the student to schedule the School's Qualifying Exam.
 The student must pass the Qualifying Exam.
 If the student does not pass the Qualifying Exam, the student cannot be admitted into the Advanced Standing program.
-In such cases, the student would be given the option to enroll in either of the Full-Time or Part-Time 60-hour programs.
+In such cases, the student would be given the option to enroll in either of the 60-hour programs (Full-Time or Part-Time).

-The Qualifying Exam is a comprehensive multiple-choice exam that covers all nine required competencies (see section on Qualifying Exam below).
-This is the same exam all MSW students must pass to progress from the first 26 hours of study to the final 34 hours of study (see section on Progression Policies below).
+The Qualifying Exam is a comprehensive multiple-choice exam covering all nine required competencies (see section below).
+This is the same exam all MSW students must pass to progress to the final 35 hours of study (see section on Progression Policies below).
 There is no re-take option for the Advanced Standing applicant.